UmairAhmad125/bubble-sort/README.md

 # Bubble Sort Algorithm
-In this projec we implemented bubble sort algorithm to sort the array of numbers and strings. bubble_sort takes an array of numbers and sort it. bubble_sort_by takes a string array and sort it, in bubble_sort_by we are using yield.
+In this project we implemented bubble sort algorithm to sort the array of numbers and strings. bubble_sort takes an array of numbers and sort it. bubble_sort_by takes a string array and sort it, in bubble_sort_by we are using yield.
 Both bubble_sort and bubble_sort_by return a sorted array and they sort the array in ascending order.

 ## Built With